-Here are three of our favorite places to open a checking account:
+Here are two of our favorite places to open a checking account:

 Axos Rewards Checking — Axos Bank offers a rewards checking account where you can earn up to 1.25% APY.
 There are no minimum balance requirements, and they are FDIC-insured.
 Additionally, you find no monthly maintenance fees, no overdraft fees, no insufficient funds fees, and no ATM fees.
 Learn more here.

 Betterment Checking — Long known for their robo-advisor investment services, Betterment now offers a number of banking services, including their new checking account.
 With Betterment Checking, you’ll enjoy no ATM or foreign transaction fees, no overdraft fees, and no minimum balance requirements.
 You’ll be able to access your funds using a “tap to pay” debit card, and accounts are insured by the FDIC for up to $250,000.
 Learn more here.

 Looking for more options?
 Check out our full list of the best checking accounts in 2020.

 If you decide that having a checking account is not the best option for your lifestyle and needs, here are four alternatives worth checking out:

 Money Market Account — A money market account is a mix between a checking and a savings account.
 While you can earn a higher interest rate on your money market account than you can on most checking or savings accounts, it has usage restrictions and balance requirements.
 You only have access to a limited number of transactions each month, such as transfers or withdrawals.
 While some money market accounts offer a debit card, not all of them do.

 Money Transfer Platforms — You can use options such as Cash App, PayPal, and Square to hold balances, but you’ll have to check for compatibility with bill pay for your specific service providers.
 All three options offer debit cards.